Nik-MS/CSE4283-Assignment2/README.md

 # CSE 4283 - Assignment 2

-The purpose of this commandline tool is to demonstrate the use of Test Driven Development (TDD).
+The purpose of the CSE4283Assignment2 commandline tool is to demonstrate the use of Test Driven Development (TDD).

 ## Requirements
 This project requires the following tools in order to compile